shubham1925/809Y-Final-Project/Final-Project-Group5/README.md

 # Final-Project-Group5

 This is a program to drive a robot through a maze using Depth First Search as it's path-planning algorithm.
-The program is interfaced with Micromouse simulator for visualizing the maze and the robot in real-time.The concepts of object-oriented programming, inheritance, and polymorphism were used to develop this project.
+The program is interfaced with Micromouse simulator for visualizing the maze and the robot in real-time.The concepts of object-oriented programming, inheritance, and dynamic polymorphism were used to develop this project.

-///////It is currently hosted on GitHub at https://github.com/kulbir-ahluwalia/RWA3_Developing_structure_using_OOP///////
+It is currently hosted on GitHub at https://github.com/kulbir-ahluwalia/809Y-Final-Project

 Overview
 =====================================================================================